30 August 2017

 The new tower has generally been a great success in its mission of allowing the site’s human owners to do business without disturbing the falcons, but there has been one exception.
 In 2014 it had been arranged that Elton John would give a concert to a star-studded audience in the Power Station grounds.
 Unfortunately, however, the stage was found to be too close to the tower – the noise levels were likely to frighten the peregrines away from their nest.

 At considerable cost and difficulty, most of the event including Sir Elton was moved inside the building, away from the nest.
 Guests listening to the music outside had to do so using specially provided headphones.
 The effort was a success, with the falcons successfully fledging three chicks that year.

 A juvenile Power Station peregrine takes a parakeet home for supper.
 Image used with permission.

 The peregrines won’t live in their tower forever.
 A new permanent nest house will be built into the northeastern wash house, and when work on the building finishes in 2022 the current tower will be taken down and the birds will be encouraged to move back in to the Power Station again.

 Usually the location of an urban peregrine nest has to be kept secret, to avoid attracting the attention of egg collectors and other human menaces.
 But that won’t be necessary in this case: the Battersea Power Station falcons will enjoy security and safety on a par with the pair which nest in the Houses of Parliament – Morrison looks after those, also.
 And there’s plenty to eat, with a steady supply of feral pigeons and some variety offered by the migratory birds which follow the river.
 There are nowadays feral ring-necked parakeets in southwest London, too, offering another treat for the hungry peregrines.
 These are second only to pigeons on the falcons’ menu, due to their density in the area.

-For peregrines just as for humans, Battersea Power Station looks set to be one of the most desirable addresses in London.See all news
+For peregrines just as for humans, Battersea Power Station is now one of the most desirable addresses in London.See all news